Kapil-nirwan/-Assessment-on-Statistics-for-Decision-Making/README.md

 4. In the suburb Abbotsford, what are the chances of finding a property with 3 rooms?
 Round your answer to 3 decimal places.

 5. In the suburb Abbotsford, what are the chances of finding a property with 2 bathrooms?
 Round your answer to 3 decimal places.

+#  Tools/Software:
+Python - numpy, pandas, matplotlib, seaborn, SciPy, Plotly, Scikit-learn

+# Files to be uploaded in the repository:
+# 1. Dataset --> property.csv

+# 2. Code --> Assessment on Statistics for Decision Making.ipynb